fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 We manually add to the artifact structure the names of those channels that we have identified as bad or missing throughout the entire recording.
-Many Fieldtrip functions, ie ft_channelselection or ft_channelrepair, which we will use further down take channel names input.
+Many FieldTrip functions, ie ft_channelselection or ft_channelrepair, which we will use further down take channel names input.
 For this specify channel names as strings in a cell array such as {'E7';'Oz'}